About the UUCC Staff

-Our Church Administrative Assistant, Alesia has been with the UUCC since 2005.
-Her duties include being editor of Voices, preparer of the order of service, coordinator of facility use, keeper of keys and the only one in the office respected by the copier.
+Our Office Administrator, Alesia has been with the UUCC since 2005.
+Her duties include being editor of Voices, preparer of the order of service, coordinator of facility use, and keeper of keys.
 Her work also includes serving as the answer/help desk for the church and doing some finance work as well.

 Part-time Administrative Assistant

 Belinda Parry became a member of the UUCC in 2009 and joined the UUCC staff as Administrative Assistant in 2011.
 Her responsibilities include, but are far from limited to, providing support for the Children and Youth Religious Education program & teachers (a complicated role, which requires the frequent use of markers and craft glue), bookkeeping, and organizational/administrative tasks for UUCC staff members.
 She also edits and posts the Sunday Sermon podcasts.

 Prior to joining the UUCC staff, Belinda was an active member of the CYRE Team, the visioning body of the CYRE program.
 She has been a UUCC Follies cast member since 2009 and part of the writing & production team since 2010.

 Belinda has lived in Charlotte since 1993 and earned a Bachelor’s degree in Philosophy from UNC - Charlotte.
 She has 2 daughters in the CYRE program and children’s choir.